JeffreyVar/top-shelf/README.md

 ## Design

 All wireframes and application flowcharting were designed using Figma.
-A great deal of time and effort were spent to ensure the application flows were logical and user-friendly and that the design was consistent throughout.
+A great deal of time and effort was spent to ensure the application flowed logically and that the design was user-friendly and consistent throughout.

 <img src="./README_visuals/figma_wireframes.png">